aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/columns/group/_index.md

 aliases:
   - /group-columns-in-an-excel-worksheet/
   - /group-columns-in-excel-worksheet/
-keywords: "Aspose.Cells Cloud, group columns, Excel API, REST, SDK, spreadsheet"
+keywords: "Aspose.Cells Cloud, group columns, Excel worksheet, API, REST, SDK, spreadsheet"
-description: "Learn how to group columns in an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
-Includes cURL, SDK examples, parameters, and response details."
+description: "Learn how to group columns in an Excel worksheet using Aspose.Cells Cloud REST API v3.0.
+Includes request syntax, parameters, cURL example, success and error responses, and SDK code samples for C#, Java, Python, and more."
 weight: 60
 ---

-This REST API **lets you** group worksheet columns.
+This REST API **allows you** to group worksheet columns.

 ## REST API